Road Services - Abandoned vehicles

 How do I report an abandoned vehicle on private property that someone else owns?

-If the abandoned vehicle is on private property in unincorporated King County, please contact the King County Department of Development and Environmental Services 24-hour hot line at 1-888-437-4771 or use the online form.
+If the abandoned vehicle is on private property in unincorporated King County, please contact the King County Department of Permitting and Environmental Review 24-hour hot line at 1-888-437-4771 or use the online form.

 I abandoned my vehicle on the roadside and now it is gone.
 Who do I call to get it back?